BENR0/satpy/doc/source/dev_guide/custom_reader.rst

 be assigned to the ``start_time`` and ``end_time`` metadata of any DataArrays returned by ``get_dataset``, any existing values will be overwritten.

-If you are writing a file handler for more common formats like HDF4, HDF5, or NetCDF4 you may want to consider using the utility base classes for each:
-:class:`satpy.readers.hdf4_utils.HDF4FileHandler`,
-:class:`satpy.readers.hdf5_utils.HDF5FileHandler`, and
-:class:`satpy.readers.netcdf_utils.NetCDF4FileHandler`.
-These were added as a convenience and are not required to read these formats.
-In many cases using the :func:`xarray.open_dataset` function in a custom file handler is a much better idea.

 .. note::
    Be careful about the data types of the DataArray attributes (`.attrs`) your reader is